Armadale Pier, Ardvasar, Isle of Skye, IV45 8RS

 - Within a five-minute walk you will find a small off-licence and general store and a Post Office, open only on normal office hours.

-- There is an (expensive) community trust owned petrol station at the Post Office.
+- There is a community trust owned petrol station at the Post Office.

 - The wonderful Am Praban Bar at the Ornsay Hotel is a 15-minute drive.
 They serve great food and often have live music.